nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 Ideally, once the device has connected to the cloud, the application must call the P-GPS initialization function.
 If a connection is not available, initialization must still be called.
+If the :kconfig:`CONFIG_NRF_CLOUD_PGPS_REQUEST_UPON_INIT` option is disabled, the initialization function does not automatically download missing P-GPS data.
-In this case, predictions will be unavailable if all valid predictions have expired, until a connection is established to the cloud in the future.
+In these cases, predictions might be unavailable until a connection is established to the cloud.

 .. note::
    Each prediction requires 2 KB of flash.
 For prediction periods of 240 minutes (four hours), and with 42 predictions per week, the flash requirement adds up to 84 KB.